Woman claims Omaha priest forced her to give up baby for adoption

 Breaking News Emails

-Kathleen Chafin was a college student in 1968 when she and her boyfriend found out she was pregnant.
+Kathleen Chafin was a student at Saint Louis University in 1968 when she and her boyfriend found out she was pregnant.

-They planned to get married and after the child's birth move to the college's housing for married couples, Chasin claims in a federal lawsuit.
-But her local priest in her hometown of Omaha intervened forced her to give her newborn up for adoption, the suit alleges.
+They planned to have the child, get married and move to the college's housing for couples — all before her priest in Omaha intervened and forced her to give up their newborn up for adoption, according to a federal lawsuit.

-The priest, the Rev. Thomas A. Halley, came to Chafin's home over spring break and berated her, telling her: "Chafin had brought shame to her family; Chafin giving birth out of wedlock was equal to murder; Chafin had damned her soul; and Chafin was doomed to spend eternity in hell," according to the lawsuit.
+The priest, the Rev. Thomas A. Halley, allegedly came to Chafin's Omaha home over spring break and berated her.
+According to the lawsuit, Halley said, "Chafin had brought shame to her family; Chafin giving birth out of wedlock was equal to murder; Chafin had damned her soul; and Chafin was doomed to spend eternity in hell."

 Chafin's $10 million federal claim, filed last week in Omaha, says Halley is now dead but that he was a representative of both the Archdiocese of Omaha and the Wisconsin Province of the Society of Jesus, which are both named as defendants in the suit.